What Is SCORM And Is It Necessary For Selling Online Courses

 SCORM Authoring Tools

 These software tools allow you to create eLearning content following the SCORM guidelines.
-They provide the right environment to build interactive learning modules like quizzes, presentations, simulations, and assessments and then save it as a SCORM package.
+They provide the right environment to build interactive learning modules like quizzes, presentations, simulations, and assessments, and then save them as a SCORM package.

 Some of the mainstream SCORM authoring tools include Articulate Storyline, Adobe Captivate, iSpring Suite, Camtasia, and Elucidat.